Credit score ranges: What they are and what they mean

 • Credit age: If you’ve had credit accounts open for a long time, it can indicate that you’re a lower risk to creditors.

-• Credit mix: Having a combination of credit accounts can show you have experience handling different types.
-It takes into account revolving credit, like credit cards and lines of credit and installment loans, like car loans and mortgages.
+• Credit mix: This takes into account revolving credit, like credit cards and lines of credit, and installment loans, like car loans and mortgages.
+Having a combination can show you have experience handling multiple loans.

-• New credit applications: When you apply for new credit, it triggers a hard credit inquiry, which can have a small negative effect on your credit scores.
+• New credit applications: When you apply for new credit, it triggers a hard credit inquiry.
+This can have a small negative effect on your credit scores.
 If you open a lot of credit accounts in a short time, it can give lenders a negative impression.

-These factors, among others, don’t affect your credit scores:
+These are some of the factors that don’t affect your credit scores:

 • Race